cjanz/cdk-samples/docs/index.md

 * Drag and Drop
 * Virtual Scrolling

+# Live Demo

+The live demo can be started right away in [StackBlitz](https://stackblitz.com/github/cjanz/cdk-samples)

 # Slides

 The slides for the corresponding sessions of these samples can be found here: [Slides](./slides_angular_cdk.pdf).